 Transmission Performance

 Cat6 cables have a better transmission performance than the other two cables previously mentioned.
 The cat6 ethernet cables also have a better immunity to external noise.
+Using a cat6 cable also allows you to get the most out of your network by giving you access to reaching the greatest speed available.
+This is especially good in the cases of businesses where keeping up with a certain standard is important.

 This means that the chance for errors is less likely and there will be less re-transmissions, resulting in lost or corrupt data packets.
 The ethernet connection given through the cat6 cable will be more reliable and more effective.